-1. Introduction
+1. INTRODUCTION

-The aim of this paper is to correct an error which appeared in our paper [3].
-Unfortunately, this error is extremely serious: in short, in the current paper we prove the negation of [3, Theorem 3.26].
-In fact, our main result (Theorem 3.7) implies a "strong negation" of [3, Theorem 3.26], in the sense which is explained below.
+The aim of this paper is to correct an erroneous statement which appeared in our paper [3, Theorem 3.26].
+Unfortunately, this error is very serious: in short, in the current paper we prove the negation of [3, Theorem 3.26].
+In fact, our main result (Theorem 3.7) implies a "strong negation" of [3, Theorem 3.26].
 The statement [3, Theorem 3.26] says that if G is a finitely generated and virtually free group, then the theory of actions of G on fields has a model companion.
 This result had been previously known in the cases when G is free or finite.
 Theorem 3.7 implies that if G is finitely generated, infinite, virtually free, and not free, then the theory of actions of G on fields does not have a model companion.
 Therefore, Theorem 3.7 (more precisely: Corollary 3.8) can be considered as a "strongest possible" negation of [3, Theorem 3.26].